Samsung Galaxy A52 vs Google Pixel 4a 5G

-The yet-unannounced Galaxy A52 5G is shaping to be a big contender in the 5G budget-friendly market, and as such, here, we are going to examine it against its Google competitor, the Google Pixel 4a 5G.
-Although the two phones have a distinct difference in sizes, their prices are similar (well, the Galaxy A52 pricing isn’t confirmed yet, but it is expected to be at around €429, or around $517, and will hit the US shelves at a later time).
+The newly-unannounced Galaxy A52 5G is shaping to be a big contender in the 5G budget-friendly market, and as such, here, we are going to examine it against its Google competitor, the Google Pixel 4a 5G.
+Although the two phones have a distinct difference in sizes, their prices are similar (well, the Galaxy A52 US pricing isn’t confirmed yet, but in Europe, it is €429, or around $517, and will hit the US shelves at a later time).
 The Google Pixel 4a 5G is priced at $499.
 You might be wondering which one of these two phones to go for, as both sport 5G support and their prices are similar.

-Samsung Galaxy A52 5G vs Google Pixel 4a 5G design and colors
+Samsung Galaxy A52 vs Google Pixel 4a 5G design and colors

-First off, the Galaxy A52 5G has a bigger body and display, surrounded by thin bezels and a small centered punch-hole selfie cam.
+First off, the Galaxy A52 has a bigger body and display, surrounded by thin bezels and a small centered punch-hole selfie cam.
 The Pixel 4a 5G’s selfie cam is situated on the left-hand side of the screen, and its body is more square-ish.
-On the back, the Pixel has the fingerprint sensor, while the Galaxy’s fingerprint sensor is most likely going to be under the display.
-The camera bump on the Pixel is painted in black and is in a rectangular shape, while with the Galaxy, at least according to leaked images, the camera bump’s color matches the back color, therefore the camera lenses stand out.
+On the back, the Pixel has the fingerprint sensor, while the Galaxy’s fingerprint sensor is under the display.
+The camera bump on the Pixel is painted in black and is in a rectangular shape, while with the Galaxy, the camera bump’s color matches the back color, therefore the camera lenses stand out.

 Pixel 4a 5G

 An important feature to look for in phones these days is water and dust protection.
-The Pixel 4a 5G, unfortunately, misses out on an IP water and dust protection rating, while the Galaxy A52 is expected to sport an IP67 rating, which should protect the phone against 15cm water submersion and damage from big dust particles.
+The Pixel 4a 5G, unfortunately, misses out on an IP water and dust protection rating, while the Galaxy A52 sports an IP67 rating, which should protect the phone against 15cm water submersion and damage from big dust particles.

-Samsung Galaxy A52 5G vs Google Pixel 4a 5G display
+Samsung Galaxy A52 vs Google Pixel 4a 5G display

 Pixel 4a 5G

-Samsung Galaxy A52 5G vs Google Pixel 4a 5G hardware and performance
+Samsung Galaxy A52 vs Google Pixel 4a 5G hardware and performance

-The Snapdragon 765G, which the Pixel 4a 5G is equipped with, is an upper-midrange processor as the Snapdragon 750G, that reportedly will power the Galaxy A52.
-However, in most areas, the Snapdragon 750G seems to be the faster processor.
+The Snapdragon 765G, which the Pixel 4a 5G is equipped with, is an upper-midrange processor as the Snapdragon 750G, that powers the Galaxy A52.
+However, in most areas, the Snapdragon 750G seems to be a faster processor.
 The area where the Snapdragon 765 is slightly better is CPU speeds, while most benchmarks show both processors run quite well with a win for the 750G in some categories.
-This means that technically, both phones’ performance should be pretty similar, but the Galaxy A72 might end up being snappier.
-Of course, benchmarks don't always show real-life results, so we have to test the A72 when we get it to know for certain.
+This means that technically, both phones’ performance should be pretty similar, but the Galaxy A52 might end up being snappier.
+Of course, benchmarks don't always show real-life results, so when we test the A52, we will make sure to include the results here.

 Here's how last year's Galaxy A51 compared to the Pixel 4a 5G in terms of performance benchmarks.
-We add the Motorola One 5G Ace that has the same Snapdragon 750G processor as the Galaxy A52 reportedly will sport, just for reference.
+We add the Motorola One 5G Ace that has the same Snapdragon 750G processor as the Galaxy A52, just for reference.

 Both phones have a minimum of 6GB of RAM, which is sufficient for your everyday multitasking and social media browsing.
 Additionally, both phones should run most games fairly well, although some heavier games may need medium settings on both of those midrangers.

-Samsung Galaxy A52 5G vs Google Pixel 4a 5G cameras
+Samsung Galaxy A52 vs Google Pixel 4a 5G cameras

-Samsung Galaxy A52 5G vs Google Pixel 4a 5G battery life
+Samsung Galaxy A52 vs Google Pixel 4a 5G battery life

-As for charging, the Galaxy A52 is rumored to support Samsung's fast 25W charger, which should be a bit faster than the Pixel 4a 5G's 18W charger.
+As for charging, the Galaxy A52 supports Samsung's fast 25W charger, which should be a bit faster than the Pixel 4a 5G's 18W charger.
 Keep in mind that the A52 comes with a 15W charger in the box, so if you want the higher charging speeds, you need to get the 25W one separately.

 Samsung Galaxy A52 5G vs Google Pixel 4a 5G price and availability

-The Galaxy A52 5G, at least judging by its leaked European pricing, will cost around the price of the Pixel 4a 5G.
-As for availability, the Galaxy A52 is rumored to be announced and released in late February or the beginning of March.
+The Galaxy A52 5G costs around the price of the Pixel 4a 5G.
+As for availability, the Galaxy A52 is now available in Europe and may soon be available in the States as well.
 The Pixel 4a 5G is already out and about, and we even have an article with the Best Pixel 4a and Pixel 4a 5G deals right now.

-On paper, and judging by the rumors surrounding the A52, the Galaxy should be a strong entry in the budget-friendly and mid-range 5G market.
-The Pixel 4a 5G’s main advantage could lie in the camera and photo quality, but without actually seeing how well the A52 performs, we cannot say for sure whether or not it will beat the Galaxy.
+Theoretically, the Galaxy should be a strong entry in the budget-friendly and mid-range 5G market.
+The Pixel 4a 5G’s main advantage could lie in the camera and photo quality, but without actually seeing how well the A52 performs in more camera scenarios, we cannot draw the line on which phone delivers better photos.
 For now, it seems the Galaxy may be able to outperform the Pixel, at least on paper and judging by our hands-on experience with the new Galaxy.